 Display diffs of changes to the VC fileset since the merge base of this

-branch and its upstream counterpart (vc-diff-outgoing-base).
+branch and its upstream counterpart (vc-diff-outstanding).

 First, consider working on a single branch.
 Outstanding changes are those which you haven’t yet pushed upstream.
 This includes both unpushed commits and uncommitted changes in your working tree.
 In many cases the reason these changes are not pushed yet is that they are not finished: the changes committed so far don’t make sense in isolation.